b-e-p/bep/README.md

 ![](imgs/install_branch.png)

-####NOTE, for all other command operations, the "pkg" only needs to be specified like so:
+####NOTE, for all other command operations, the "pkg" is the only thing that needs to be specified, like so:
 ```
 # `pkg_type=pkg_name[^branch_name]`
 #